WeDa Private Deployment Cloud Run Getting Started Guide

-Step 1: Write the Basic Application
+Step 1: Create Basic Application

-and navigate into it:
+Create project directory and navigate to it:

 mkdir helloworld